squigglykip/Script-Task-Scheduler/README.md

 - Windows OS
 - `schedule` package

-## License
+## Licence

-This project is open source and available under the MIT License.
+This project is open source and available under the MIT Licence.